GustafEnebog/sapperlot/README.md

 ### Known bugs

+<span style="color:orange">IMPORTANT!
+There is a 3 min + long delay for the program to run (for the welcome screen to appear) just be patient!
+We sincerely appologize for this frustrating inconvenience.
+For more information see section: "Unsolved bugs"</span>
 - When the search function yields no result the only way to understand that is that the result is empty but the text still says that the result IS found
 - Relating to deployment on Heroku:
   - The most serious bug is a 3 min + delay for the program to run (for the welcome screen to appear) loading the heroku URL (or after clickign the orange "run program" -button).
 This might be due to a slow loading time for some library or similar.
 The equvilant loading time in gitpod was 3 seconds which is also out of the norm.
 Testing with removing libaries and test loading has been carried out with no solution.
   - When the search function yields no result the only way to understand that is that the result is empty but the text still says that the result IS found
   - This is not really a bug however since colorama api does not works with heroku the logo displays with a a wrong character and a grey background (instead of black)
   - Also not a bug is that Heroku display the text with no left margin.
+  - Can not go to help, main menu or quit when in in option 1 Add data's second submenu: Please enter the data here:

 ![cli_gitpod and Heroku logo side by side](assets/images/cli_gitpod_heroku_logo_side_by_side.png)
 ![cli_gitpod and Heroku strike through side by side](assets/images/cli_gitpod_heroku_strike_through_side_by_side.png)

 ## Deployment
+<span style="color:orange">IMPORTANT!
+There is a 3 min + long delay for the program to run (for the welcome screen to appear) just be patient!
+We sincerely appologize for this frustrating inconvenience.
+For more information see section: "Unsolved bugs"</span>

 which runs in the Code Institute mock terminal on Heroku.